How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 Pag-IBIG stands for Pagtutulungan sa Kinabukasan: Ikaw, Bangko, Industriya at Gobyerno.
 The HDMF works with these four sectors to help Filipinos secure their future through saving and affordable housing.

-One of the most profitable government corporations in the Philippines, the Pag-IBIG Fund has total assets worth Php 533.72 billion and net income of Php 33.17 billion in 2018.
-It’s also the largest source of house financing for Filipinos, having released Php 75.31 billion in home loans in the same year.
+One of the most profitable government corporations1 in the Philippines, the Pag-IBIG Fund has total assets worth ₱533.72 billion and a net income of ₱33.17 billion in 2018.
+It’s also the largest source of house financing for Filipinos, having released ₱75.31 billion in home loans in the same year.

 Qualified members are entitled to the following Pag-IBIG benefits:

-The Pag-IBIG Fund makes it easy and affordable for members to save for their future needs through the Pag-IBIG Savings I and Modified Pag-IBIG II (MP2) Savings.
+The Pag-IBIG Fund makes saving for members for future needs easy and affordable through the Pag-IBIG Savings I and Modified Pag-IBIG II (MP2) Savings.

 Both savings programs earn dividends in the long term.
 Earnings are tax-free and 100% government-guaranteed, which means there’s no risk of losing one’s savings.
 Members can save as much as they want because there’s no savings limit.